stridecolossus/JOVE/doc/blog/part 4 - model demo/depth.buffer.md

 ### Depth-Stencil Pipeline Stage

-Up until now we have not needed to specify the depth-stencil pipeline stage and the relevant field in the create descriptor was set to `null`.
+Up until now we have not needed to specify the optional depth-stencil pipeline stage and the relevant field in the create descriptor was set to `null`.

-So we next implement another nested builder to construct the descriptor for this stage (which turns out to be fairly trivial):
+We implement a new nested builder to configure this stage (which turns out to be fairly trivial):

 ```java
 public class DepthStencilStageBuilder extends AbstractPipelineBuilder<VkPipelineDepthStencilStateCreateInfo> {